Information is available for individuals evacuating to Alberta from Northwest Territories wildfires. Learn more.

 All dental services and procedures supported by this program must be completed by a dental provider located within Alberta.

-If you do not use the maximum benefit within the 3-year period, the remaining amount will not carry over into the next.
+Every 3 years, your optical funding is renewed.
+If you do not use the full funding in this time period, the remaining amount will not carry over into the next 3-year period.